frankenz/Imaging-X-Ray-and-Electron-Microscopy-Protein-Docking-and-Matching/README.md

-# Protein-protein docking and matching
+# Protein-Protein Docking and Matching

 Analyze the structural geometry, functional organization, dynamics and heterogeneity of Proteins.
 The procedures evaluate the geometric complementarity between the objects using grid representation and fast Fourier transformations (1-5).